 Set Up An Itinerary Spreadsheet

 Create a spreadsheet representing your trip.
 Enter the dates across the top (X), and the times of day from top to bottom (Y).
-Here is my Notion Itinerary Builder that you can duplicate as a template, or use for inspiration.
-Note: I personally don’t use this Notion template for this step because it is not possible to drag individual cells around without disturbing the rest of the row.
+I’ve built an Itinerary Builder in Notion that I can either duplicate and use as a template, or use for inspiration.
+Note: I haven’t used this Notion template recently for this step because it is not possible to drag individual cells around without disturbing the rest of the row.
 Instead, I use Apple Numbers (you could use Excel or Google Sheets, too,) for the planning stages that require lots of editing.
 But I’ll circle back to the Notion template later.

 I like to lay out my days two hour increments.
 This helps me to avoid over-scheduling.
 From here, enter in your flight times to frame your trip, and then begin arranging your activities by grouping them on days when it makes sense.
 This is where having the locations visually plotted on a map make things so much simpler.
 There’s no need to be super precise or overthink it at this point— it’s just a rough draft.